interledgerjs/wallet/README.md

   - `clean` : Cleans the build folder and test output
   - `build` : Builds the project
   - `lint`  : Runs the linter over the project
-  - `test`  : Runs the unit tests and produce a code coverage report
+  - `test`  : Runs the unit tests and produces a code coverage report
   - `loadtest` : Runs the loadtest and produces an artillery report afterwards
-  - `docs`   : Builds the docs

 ## Endpoints